mdolab/openconcept/docs/features/mission_analysis.rst

 We use ``BLIImplicitSolve`` to solve for the decision speed ``v1`` where the one-engine-out takeoff distance is equal to the braking distance for rejected takeoff.

-The optional variables you may set in the runscripts are
+The optional variables you may set in the run scripts are

 - throttle for takeoff phases ``<v0v1, v1vr, rotate>.throttle``, default is 1.0.
 - ground rolling friction coefficient ``<v0v1, v1vr, v1v0>.braking``, default is 0.03 for accelerating phases and 0.4 for braking.